ethdebug/solidity-data-representation/src/locations-detailed.md

 type (both multivalue and lookup types), other than mappings, are [represented as pointers](#user-content-locations-in-detail-memory-in-detail-pointers-to-memory).
-(Also, prior to Solidity 0.5.0, elements of `mapping` type were allowed in memory structs and were simply omitted, as mappings cannot appear in memory.)
-As such, each (non-mapping) element takes up exactly one word (because direct types are padded and all reference types are stored as pointers).
+(Also, prior to Solidity 0.7.0, elements of `mapping` type, as well as (possibly multidimensional) arrays of such, were allowed in memory structs and were simply omitted, as mappings cannot appear in memory.)
+As such, each element (that isn't omitted) takes up exactly one word (because direct types are padded and all reference types are stored as pointers).
 Elements of structs go in the order they're specified in.

 (Note that prior to Solidity 0.7.0 it was possible to have in memory a struct